SJaynesh/CORE-FLUTTER-QUESTION-BANK/README.md

 > 13. How to use Default Routes in detail.
 > 14. How to use Named Routes in detail.
 > 15. How to use onGenerate Routes in detail.
+> 16. How to Changing Status bar and Navigation bar colors ?
+> 17. How to Changing Orientation of an app ?
+> 18. How to create validate text field ?
+> 19. How to add font Specific-widget wise in flutter ?
+> 20. How to add font System-wise in flutter ?